 Mad River Explorer 16

-One of the great all around boats especially for those…
+One of the great all around boats, especially for…

 Source: bought it used